 For those whose reputation is critical to their livelihood (and whose isn’t, because everyone looks up everyone for everything), this fact must influence how you carry out your daily work and life.
 In a society where Googling is a reflex, the Damores, the Kalanicks, and Googles of the world simply cannot afford knee-jerk, uncalculated choices and actions that allow the Internet-at-large to control their fate.

-The issue of “it’s my right” and related legal actions are often top-of-mind for handling a crisis, but this is a short-sighted approach.
+The issue of “it’s my right” and related legal actions are often top-of-mind for crisis management, but this is a short-sighted approach.
 Gaining and maintaining control of your narrative in such a tumultuous online landscape is a challenging, long-term strategy and warrants serious investment in the form of a management plan or team, especially for those closer (than what’s now normal) to the public eye.

 Second, no matter how careful you are, some form of bad press is likely over the course of a career.
 People have different opinions and ideas of what is right and wrong, and everyone makes mistakes of varying subjective degrees of severity.
 We just happen to now function in a time when the Internet is able to flare up and immortalize a story, regardless of what may or may not be true.
 This spectrum of bad press can range from an unfavorable review to a full-fledged scandal that can threaten a lifetime’s worth of work.
 This, again, makes it essential to have a team and plan already in place, both so you are less susceptible to damage and so the necessary recovery process is as painless and effective as possible.